WELCOME TO GREATER TORONTO JIU-JITSU!

 Thousands of high school students, professionals and members of the general public, have benefitted over the years from our Self Defense and Personal Safety Seminars.

-Both Shihan Neil and Renshi Tony worked closely with the Toronto Police Service, as self defense instructors with the “Improve Program”.
+Both Kyoshi Neil and Shihan Tony worked closely with the Toronto Police Service, as self defense instructors with the “Improve Program”.
 Neil and Tony were presented with “Certificates of Recognition” by Deputy Chief Sloly.

 Self Defense Seminars, group or private lessons are available.
 Please contact us at email@example.com